nlacortiglia25/bramson-workout-buddy/README.md

 *Important Notes* - This repo is still under development.
 The program was developed in a windows environment, as of right now there may be unresolved issues with web cam integration running the program on Linux, macOS, and other operating systems.

 *Warning* - Aggressive personality may use profanity.
-Use are your own discretion
+Use are your own discretion.

 This repository contains:
    - Scripts used to extract relevant features from exercise videos.